projesc/esc/README.md

 # Evented Scripting Cluster (name subject to change)

-This project is an study and attempt to create a replicated cluster of scripts to fire events and commands on and off.
+This project is an study and attempt to create a replicated cluster of scripts to fire messages on and off.

 ## Features

 - Single binary (easy to deploy)
-- Event senders & listeners
-- Command senders & listeners
+- Senders & Listeners
 - Synced key-value store
 - Script directory sync
 - Lua scripting